 How Are Nursing Home Residents Financially Exploited?

 There are numerous ways that residents of nursing homes can be financially abused.
-The level of exploitation can be determined by a variety of factors including, but not limited to the amount of access and control a resident exercises over finances, the resident’s mental and physical health, and/or whether the resident suffers from a disease that deteriorate memory and brain function (e.g. dementia).
+The level of exploitation can be determined by a variety of factors including, but not limited to the amount of access and control a resident has over his finances, the resident’s mental and physical health, and/or whether the resident suffers from a disease that deteriorate memory and brain function (e.g. dementia).
 There are numerous ways in which a nursing home resident can be financially exploited.
 Some of these methods include:

 - Using a resident’s check to obtain cash